hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 Sometimes, it feels like I've lost a year of my life -- a year I could've spent working in a dream city and traveling with new friends.
 Instead, I've been in bed, cycling through false hopes that two weeks off work, a move home, or surgery would fix everything.
 If only I had declined the lumbar puncture...
 If only I had recovered properly the first week, or returned to work a little slower, then maybe my life would be normal.

-Just a few days ago, the calendar flipped to a new page: August 1st -- exactly one year since that fateful day.
+Just a few days ago, the calendar flipped to a new page: August 1st.
+Exactly one year since that fateful day.
 One whole year of uncertainty.
 Of hospital beds and IV drips.
 Of hope lost, then found again.
 Of thousands of hours lying awake in bed, yet still living in a dream.
 Of parental love.
 Of saying farewell.
 Of getting used to a new life.
 A new me.

 Over the past year, I've come to realize, accept, and embrace that **this is** my new normal.
 Lying in bed with Cary, enjoying the company of my aging parents, noticing the things I once took for granted.
 I've started to love the life I've been given, and can feel that I've grown into a fuller person through this experience.